The Art of Walking: Critical reception

 The Art of Walking was released in June 1980 and reportedly sold better than any other Pere Ubu release up to that point, though it still wasn't a massive success.
 In 1980, Chris Cutler reviewed the album for Melody Maker, writing: "Ubu are moving even further from the conventions of rock music - and from their own past - but still moving forward, without a doubt, and losing none of their integrity as a group.
 Much of the music operates like a loose-bound net, where apparently hardly connected parts can co-exist, somehow still adding up at the end to an irreducible whole... this is a record of unique beauty - a beauty marked by truth and thus also tragic and sometimes painful."

-Ian Penman, writing in New Musical Express on August 30, 1980, stated: "It is obvious that (the history of) Pere Ubu should not be thought of in terms of a linear development - reducing its entire operation and presence to an exclusive concern for 'working and succeeding in rock and roll.
+Ian Penman, writing in NME on August 30, 1980, stated: "It is obvious that (the history of) Pere Ubu should not be thought of in terms of a linear development - reducing its entire operation and presence to an exclusive concern for 'working and succeeding in rock and roll.
 Unfortunately, most criticism - of Pere Ubu, of many other folks - assumes that words have one meaning, that desires point in a single direction, that ideas are logical; it ignores the fact that the world of language, noise and desire is one of lack, insecurity, interruption, struggle, blundering, disguises, ploys, embarrassed grins."

 Dave McCullough, writing for Sounds on August 30, 1980, commented: "So, things being as they are, we're supposed to keep our eyes firmly closed (lest they reveal the relative dirgeness of all else) when a record as exciting and as funnily subversive as The Art of Walking comes around...
 If [it] is difficult then I'm much much cleverer than I thought, and every other 'successful' music I've heard this year in comparison must be roughly equivalent to sticking your thumb in your mouth and sucking long and hard...
 The only way [it] isn't a record full of much excitement, fun and compelling interest is if you don't want it to be so.

 Trouser Press noted the "ditzy-but-compelling aura of The Art of Walking, rife as it is with hymns of praise to life’s mundane moments.
 Like a fourth- dimensional doppelgänger for Jonathan Richman, Thomas warbles his thoughts on 'Birdies' and 'Arabia' (with hastily scribbled lyrics appended to what was originally intended to be an instrumental), while Thompson paints the landscapes in dazzlingly shiny — if occasionally unnatural — colors."